rapid-research/nc_pr_virtual_workshop/modules/workshop_objectives.md

-#Summary of Overall Workshop Objectives
+# Summary of Overall Workshop Objectives

-1. Objective 1
-2. Objective 2
-3. Objective 3
-4. etc.
+1. Enhance existence and availability of post-disaster water quality data
+2. Knowledge and capacity for water quality networks
+3. Enhance network interactions
+4. Assess this type of approach, i.e. online workshop, to facilitate the learning goals
+5. Create a set of re-usable resources to enable other groups to initiate similar efforts